 Suggested Christmas stories for kids:

-Set up a kid-friendly cocktail and desserts table filled with some tasty mocktails that everyone can drink, such as Grinch Punch (but skip the rum to make it kid-friendly), milk and cookie shots, and classic eggnog punch.
+Set up a kid-friendly cocktail and dessert table filled with some tasty mocktails that everyone can drink, such as Grinch Punch (but skip the rum to make it kid-friendly), milk and cookie shots, and classic eggnog punch.

 And a ton of Delicious Holiday Drinks the Whole Family can Enjoy: